INTERVIEW BY MARKO SYRJALA

 Back in the day, you couldn’t leave the studio until everything was recorded perfectly.

 Right.
 That’s different now.
 If you record a bass part and hit some bad notes, you can fix it later.
 We have the capabilities to make every note-perfect, but that can suck the life out of it.
 In the analog tape days, like on “School’s Out.”
 We had just finished recording the track, and there was one bass note that I wasn’t happy with, so I re-recorded the whole song.
 These days, a lot of recordings are made with one musician at a time.
 The energy is better when everybody is playing together in the same room because musicians play off of each other as a unit.
 If anyone compliments my bass playing on an Alice Cooper song, they are also complimenting Neal Smith because we worked very hard to complement each other.
 Blue Coupe lay down the basic tracks together, and then we record our overdubs in our home studios.
 But we’re experienced enough to get a live feel on everything.

 I’m a bass player by myself, so I know what you’re talking about (Laughs).

 As you know, Neal is an amazing drummer, but it goes beyond his technical abilities; it goes to his willingness to experiment.
 We both experimented wildly.
 Bob Ezrin was very good at letting us fly to the moon before he would say, Okay, now you’ve got it.
 Let’s nail that down.

 THE EARLY DAYS

-Going back to the early days of Alice Cooper Group.
-How did the song writing and working process overall changed and develop over the years, I mean, there’s a huge difference and evolution between the first and the third album?
+Going back to the early days of the Alice Cooper Group.
+How did the songwriting and working process overall changed and develop over the years?
+I mean, there’s a huge difference and evolution between the first and the third album?

 So, what was the turning point, I mean, when and why things started to change?

-The turning point was success, when suddenly this lure of potential wealth entered the picture.
+The turning point was a success when suddenly this lure of potential wealth entered the picture.
 Art had dictated most of our decisions, but suddenly, it was profit.